Children's Art Therapy: Creations from Post Disasters

 A Community Outreach Program

 This art therapy project was developed initially out of the need to communicate with parents in a post disaster situation.
-As a FEMA disaster-housing inspector for over twelve years for Individual Household Assistance (IHP), my job is to help victims rebuild their lives, and homes after a natural or manmade disaster.
+As a FEMA disaster-housing inspector for over eleven years serving the Individual Household Program (IHP), my job was to help victims rebuild their homes after a natural, or manmade disaster.

 When our neighborhood in the Northeast end of the San Fernando Valley in Los Angeles was devastated by a huge brushfire that burned over 400 homes and gave ours a singeing plus a lot of water and smoke damage, we, like our neighbors in Sylmar, California registered with FEMA and other agencies.
 A few days later I got a phone call: "I'm Gina, your FEMA inspector.
 Can we meet at your home tomorrow morning at 10:30?" and we made the date (we had been evacuated and were living across town with my parents before finding a rental that we wound up being in for many months due to the restoration issues re. power, water, etc. etc. and then the repairs to our home)

-Gina and I pulled up in front of our home at more or less the same moment and I met a small but very athletic wirey woman who got out, looked up the hillside behind my home, and said memorably, "Well, good thing I'm a professional athlete."
-I asked why and she explained that her NEXT stop was to actually hike up the hillside behind our home to inspect and photograph a burned out homeless shanty so that the govt. could buy them a new tent!
+Gina and I pulled up in front of our home at more or less the same moment and I met a small but very athletic wirey woman who got out, looked up the hillside behind my home, and said memorably, "Well, it's a good thing I'm athletic."
+I asked why and she explained that her NEXT stop was to actually hike up the hillside behind our home to see another applicant!
 Anyhow, we shook hands and entered our home.

 I should explain that I had a career in the movie and TV business and that involved a lot of interaction with things Disney (as did my secondary side-career as a food/wine/hospitality/tourism writer, editor,